ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Basic String Operations.md

     astring2 = 'Hello world!'

 As you can see, the first thing you learned was printing a simple sentence.
 This sentence was stored by Python as a string.
 However, instead of immediately printing strings out, we will explore the various things you can do to them.
 You can also use single quotes to assing a string.
-However, you will face problems if the value to be assigned itself contains single quotes.
-Please see exercise below to get more clarity.
+However, you will face problems if the value to be assigned itself contains single quotes.For example to assign the string in these bracket(single quotes are ' ') you need to use double quotes only like this

+    print "single quotes are ' '"
     print len(astring)

 That prints out 12, because "Hello world!" is 12 characters long, including punctuation and spaces.